 - For CECs, full attendance is required; CECs are not prorated

-- Certificates of completion will be issued at the end of the program to those who completed all program hours
+- Certificates of completion will be issued at the end of the program to those who complete all program hours

 Application: Social work supervisors must apply for acceptance into the program.
 We will strive to bring together a diverse group of participants.
 Apply early.
 Payment is not due until you have received your acceptance email.
 Based on the volume of applications, acceptance decisions will be made every 2-3 weeks until the program is full.
 Click on the Apply Now button below to begin your application.

-Cancellation and Refund Policy: Cancellations must be received in writing at SSWCE@uconn.edu.
-Refunds will be processed if written notice of cancellation is received 2 weeks prior to the start of the program.
+Cancellation and Refund Policy: Cancellations must be received in writing at email@example.com.
+Refunds will be processed if written notice of cancellation is received 2 weeks prior to the start of the program (January 27).
 No refunds will be issued after this date.
 There are no partial refunds.

-The Social Work Practice Fellows is offered in coordination with Adelphi University and support from the Florence V. Burden Foundation and the Health Foundation of Western and Central New York.
+The Social Work Practice Fellows is offered in coordination with Adelphi University School of Social Work.